Tax status of Scientology in the United States: IRS investigations of Scientology

-The Church of Scientology has claimed that it was targeted under President Richard Nixon's "enemies list", which cataloged over 250 organizations and individuals that the Nixon administration targeted through federal agencies including the IRS.
-It has pointed to a list of organizations of concern drawn up by the IRS in 1969.
-However, a review by the Los Angeles Times in 1978 showed that while the IRS listed the church as an organization that "by their very nature can be expected to ignore or wilfully violate tax or firearm statutes," there was no mention of enemies or any suggestion of harassment or retaliation.
+The Church of Scientology has claimed that it was targeted under President Richard Nixon's enemies list.
+The claim, however, was false.
+On the other hand, the IRS did have the Church of Scientology and Hubbard on a "list of organizations it believed were likely to try to evade taxation".
+A review by the Los Angeles Times in 1978 showed that while the IRS listed the church as an organization that "by their very nature can be expected to ignore or willfully violate tax or firearm statutes", there was no mention of enemies or any suggestion of harassment or retaliation.
 It was in the context of a drive to consolidate overlapping investigations into groups that the IRS regarded as likely tax evaders.

 A number of investigations of Scientology were carried out by the IRS during the 1970s, notably from special intelligence units within the agency.
 In July 1969 the IRS established an Activist Organization Committee, later renamed the Special Service Staff (SSS), to investigate "dissident groups" for suspected breaches of tax laws.
 99 organizations, including the Founding Church of Scientology, were targeted.
 The SSS was disbanded in 1973.

 Another IRS investigative body, the Intelligence Gathering and Retrieval Unit (IGRU), was established in 1973.
 This was responsible for gathering general intelligence unrelated to investigations of specific allegations.
 The information it gathered was thus very broad in scope, and often unrelated to the enforcement of tax laws.
 The CSC was designated a "tax resister"; papers relating to it were held in a file labeled "subversives", which contained materials only about Scientology.
 The IGRU was disbanded in 1975.